-The 'mixed-layer' definition is the standard method for the vertical structure in LOTOS-EUROS.
+The 'mixed-layer' definition was the standard method for many years for the vertical structure in LOTOS-EUROS.
 The levels are defined every time step in terms of heights above the surface, and some of them evolve dynamically with the boundary layer height obtained from the meteorology (figure 10.1, left panel).
 Input data will be mapped to this layer definition.